openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 Related to this, even though *jpylyzer*’s validation process is very comprehensive, it is not complete.
 For instance, the validation of JPEG 2000 codestreams at this moment is still somewhat limited.
-[Section 7.2](#limitations-codestream-validation) discusses these limitations in detail.
+These limitations are discussed in detail [here](#limitations-codestream-validation).
 Some of these limitations (e.g. optional codestream segment markers that are only minimally supported at this stage) may be taken away in upcoming versions of the tool.